 About this privacy notice

 The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA) set out your right to be informed about the processing of your personal data.
-At Social Work England, we provide information in this regard through privacy notices, which explain our approach.
+We provide this information through privacy notices such as this one.
+We may provide other privacy notices at different times when collecting your data, to explain our approach.

 About Social Work England

-Social Work England is the regulator of social workers in England.
+Social Work England is the regulator of social workers and education and training courses and qualifications for social workers in England.
 Our statutory aims, objectives, powers and responsibilities are set out under the Children and Social Work Act 2017 and the Social Workers Regulations 2018.

 If you give us your personal data through this website or through other means, Social Work England becomes the data controller for that information.